jeffswartz/learning-opentok-android-original/README.md

 * Subscribe to another client's audio-video stream
 * Record the session, stop the recording, and view the recording
 * Implement text chat
+* A simple custom audio driver for audio input and output
+* A custom video renderer
+* A simple custom video capturer
+* A custom video capturer that uses the device camera
+* Publishing a screen-sharing stream
+* A video capturer that lets you obtain still screen captures of the camera used by a publisher

 The code for this sample is found the following git branches: